earthly/website/blog/_posts/2024-01-30-showboaters.md

  {% picture grid {{site.pimages}}{{page.slug}}/9850.png --picture --img width="260px" --alt {{ Learning Curve }} %}
 </div>

-First I was taught 'In Java everything is an object' and then 'In Java, everything is an object, except primitive types' and then we have to add some footnote that a lambda is just syntax for a object with one method, that is made on the fly.
+First, I was taught 'In Java, everything is an object' and then 'In Java, everything is an object, except primitive types', and then we had to add some footnote that lambda is just syntax for an object with one method that is made on the fly.
 And so on, we keep adding on little exceptions or wrinkles.
 Even when all the concepts fit together nicely, there is still just strictly more for a newcomer to learn.

-But, its worth it.
-Learning is a cost that you just pay once and in return you get a more expressive language.
-Beginner readability suffers, but really the readability that matters is the readability of a experienced language user and removing repetitive boilerplate improves that.
+But it's worth it.
+Learning is a cost that you just pay once, and in return, you get a more expressive language.
+Beginner readability suffers, but really, the readability that matters is the readability of an experienced language user, and removing repetitive boilerplate improves that.

-Although, complexity can compound.
+However, complexity can compound.

 ## Compounding Complexity

 I may be able to show you each language feature of a language in isolation and how it makes things better.
 But this isn't how they get used in practice.
 In practice, experts use all the language features together.
-And to an outsider this can be quite confusing.
+And to an outsider, this can be quite confusing.

-In an expressive enough language and with a group strong developers, you can end up with something like the 'Focused' in 'A Deepness In The Sky':
+In an expressive enough language and with a group of strong developers, you can end up with something like the 'Focused' in 'A Deepness In The Sky':

 > Reynolt cut the audio.
 "They went on like this for many days.
 Most of it is a private jargon, the sort of things a close-bound Focused pair often invents."
 >